Master degree in Midwifery

 Workload: 90 ECTS

-Duration of study: part-time over six semesters, full-time over four semesters
+Duration of study: six semesters (part-time), three or four semesters (full-time)

 Start of the course: September (calendar week 38)